 Compensation Component Compensation Objectives and Key Features Key Compensation Decisions for Fiscal Year 2014 Base Salary Relatively small, fixed cash pay based on the scope and complexity of each position, the officer's experience, competitive pay levels and general economic conditions.
 There were no changes in salary in 2014 for the named executive officers.
-Annual Incentive Bonus Variable cash and/or equity compensation that provides incentive and reward to our executive officers based on the Committee's assessment of performance, both corporate and individual.
-Strong corporate and individual performance led the Committee to approve the following annual incentive awards, paid entirely in the form of fully-vested LTIP Units.
+Annual Incentive Bonus Variable cash and/or equity compensation that provides incentive and reward to our executive officers based on the Committee's assessment of performance, both corporate and individual. • Strong corporate and individual performance led the Committee to approve the following annual incentive awards, paid entirely in the form of fully-vested LTIP Units.
 The award amounts reflect the approximate midpoint between the target and high performance level for each named executive officer.
 Measures of corporate performance principally focused on the achievement of operational, leasing, development and strategic goals, as described above.
-LTIP UnitNameBonus AmountA.
-Coppola\$3,000,000E.
-Coppola\$2,400,000T.
-O'Hern\$1,300,000T.
-Leanse\$1,200,000R.
-Perlmutter\$1,200,000 Long-Term Incentive Equity Program Variable equity compensation component that provides incentive for our executive officers to take actions that contribute to the creation of stockholder value by aligning the compensation earned with our relative total stockholder return performance.
-For 2014, the Committee granted performance-based (7 of the total award) and service-based (25% of the total award) LTIP Units to our named executive officers.
-Performance-based LTIP Units vested at 0% to 150% of target (linear function) based on our total stockholder return over the performance period compared to the Equity Peer REITs.
-For half of these performance-based LTIP Units, vesting was also subject to achievement of 3% absolute total stockholder return to further incentivize the creation of value for our stockholders.
-The performance-based LTIP Units vested at 150% of the target number of units, based on the percentile ranking of our Company's total stockholder return for 2014 relative to the Equity Peer REITs, as well as our absolute total stockholder return level for the year.
-Executive officers are not entitled to full distributions until performance-based LTIP Units vest.
-Vested performance-based LTIP Units must be retained for two years after vesting. • Even though these performance-based LTIP Units have vested, they must be retained by our executives until at least December 31, 2016.
-Service-based LTIP Units promote retention and stability of our management team. • Service-based LTIP Units vest in annual installments over a three-year period.
+Name Bonus Amount A. Coppola \$3,000,000 E. Coppola \$2,400,000 T. O'Hern \$1,300,000 T. Leanse \$1,200,000 R. Perlmutter \$1,200,000 Long-Term Incentive Equity Program Variable equity compensation component that provides incentive for our executive officers to take actions that contribute to the creation of stockholder value by aligning the compensation earned with our relative total stockholder return performance. • For 2014, the Committee granted performance-based (75% of the total award) and service-based (25% of the total award) LTIP Units to our named executive officers. • Performance-based LTIP Units vested at 0% to 150% of target (linear function) based on our total stockholder return over the performance period compared to the Equity Peer REITs.
+For half of these performance-based LTIP Units, vesting was also subject to achievement of 3% absolute total stockholder return to further incentivize the creation of value for our stockholders. • The performance-based LTIP Units vested at 150% of the target number of units, based on the percentile ranking of our Company's total stockholder return for 2014 relative to the Equity Peer REITs, as well as our absolute total stockholder return level for the year.
+Executive officers are not entitled to full distributions until performance-based LTIP Units vest. • Vested performance-based LTIP Units must be retained for two years after vesting. • Even though these performance-based LTIP Units have vested, they must be retained by our executives until at least December 31, 2016. • Service-based LTIP Units promote retention and stability of our management team.
+Service-based LTIP Units vest in annual installments over a three-year period.
+LTIP Units are units in our Operating Partnership that are convertible into shares of our Common Stock under certain circumstances.

 The following diagrams present our named executive officers' 2014 actual pay mix of total compensation as more fully described on pages 45-46 of this Proxy Statement and highlight the substantial link between our named executive officers' compensation and performance.
-The diagrams further illustrate the strong circumstances.

-• LTIP Units are units in our Operating Partnership that are convertible into shares of our Common Stock under certain named executive officers' interests with our stockholders' interests through our emphasis on equity award compensation for our named executive officers.
+The diagrams further illustrate the strong alignment of our named executive officers' interests with our stockholders' interests through our emphasis on equity award compensation for our named executive officers.